stevanapter/hypertree/README.md

 The interface between Hypertree and your application is a single script, d.q.
 Hypertree comes equipped with a pre-defined d.q containing two examples.
 We'll focus on the first example, a pnl calcuator built on a trading simulation.

+The example script contains two blocks of code.

+The first block consists of the trading simulation, in which the necessary tables and functions are defined.
+One of those tables will serve as the underlying data of the Hypertree machine.
+In our example, the underlying table is called 'pnl', and we point Hypertree at it using the T configuration variable:  T:`pnl.

-The first block of code consists of the trading simulation.
-The second block contains the Hypertree configuration parameters, which map your data to different properties and behaviors of the Hypertree engine.
+The second block contains the Hypertree configuration variables, which map T to different properties and behaviors of the Hypertree engine.
+You can control the naming of the Hypertree table -- the treetable or pivot-cube -- by symbolic association.
+In this example, the Hypertree table is 'z', and we point Hypertree at it using the Z configuration variable:  Z:`z.

+For the most part, Hypertree provides reasonable defaults for the configuration variables, but there are two which you must supply:  the initial list of grouping columns G, and the initial list of aggregation columns F.

 50 stock symbols: